-Plains All American Pipeline, L.P. ("PAA") is a Delaware limited partnership formed in 1998.
-Our operations are conducted directly and indirectly through our primary operating subsidiaries.
-As used in this Form 10-Q and unless the context indicates otherwise, the terms "Partnership," "we," "us," "our," "ours" and similar terms refer to PAA and its subsidiaries.
+Plains GP Holdings, L.P. ("PAGP") is a Delaware limited partnership formed in 2013 that has elected to be taxed as a corporation for United States federal income tax purposes.
+PAGP does not directly own any operating assets; as of June 30, 2021, its principal sources of cash flow are derived from an indirect investment in Plains All American Pipeline, L.P. ("PAA"), a publicly traded Delaware limited partnership.
+As used in this Form 10-Q and unless the context indicates otherwise (taking into account the fact that PAGP has no operating activities apart from those conducted by PAA and its subsidiaries), the terms "Partnership," "we," "our," "our," "ours" and similar terms refer to PAGP and its subsidiaries.